mehranelyas/gaplessreciter/README.md

 audio source :http://islmdl.ir/quran/sheykh_reza/ +001+.mp3

-## You can send your db here in commens so everyone can use them
+## You can send your db here in [issues](https://github.com/mehranelyas/gaplessreciter/issues) so everyone can use them

 If you have any feedback, please reach out to us at mehranelyas@gmail.com